ToolJet/ToolJet/docs/docs/tooljet-db/database-editor.md

 ### Deleting Primary Key

-An existing primary key column can be deleted through the "Edit Table" panel.
+An existing primary key column can be deleted through the **Edit Table** panel.
 To delete the primary key column, follow these steps:

 - Edit an existing table.
 - Select a different column to serve as the new primary key for the table.